opnfv/dovetail/docs/testing/user/testspecification/tempest_osinterop/tempest_osinterop_image.rst

 The VIM image test area evaluates the ability of the system under test to support VIM image operations.
-The test cases documented here are the Image API test cases in the Openstack Interop guideline 2017.09 as implemented by the Refstack client.
+The test cases documented here are the Image API test cases in the Openstack Interop guideline 2018.11 as implemented by the Refstack client.
 These test cases will evaluate basic Openstack (as a VIM) image operations including image creation, image list, image update and image deletion capabilities using Glance v2 API.

-Definitions and abbreviations
+Definitions and Abbreviations
 =============================

 The following terms and abbreviations are used in conjunction with this test area